CretanBull/strapi-docker/README.md

 #### Viewing the site in browser
 - Once the docker containers are up and running, you could just visit the site by hitting the following url in your broswer\
 `localhost:1337`

+#### Importing an existing db dump
+- Visit `localhost:8080` in your browser
+- This will open up the login screen of pgadmin.
+Enter the following credentails:
+  > `username: user@domain.com`\
+  > `password: secret`
+- Once you're logged into pgadmin you could easily import and alter your databases.

 #### Stoppping the containers
 - You can always stop the containers once you're done with the project with the following command:\